jojozhuang/jojozhuang.github.io/_cloud/amazon-aws/aws-vpc-bastion-hosts-direct-connect-and-end-points.md

 ---
 layout: tutorial
 key: cloud
-title: "AWS-VPC-Bastions, Direct Connect and End Points"
+title: "AWS-VPC-Bastion Hosts, Direct Connect and End Points"
 index: 4165
 subcategory: amazon-aws
 date: 2019-09-16
-tags: [AWS, VPC]
+tags: [AWS, Bastion Hosts, Direct Connect, End Points]
 ---

-> Using VPC to setup cloud network.
+> Bastion Hosts, Direct Connect and End Points.

-## 1. Bastions
+## 1. Bastion Hosts
 ### 1.1 What Is A Bastion Host?
 A bastion host is a special purpose computer on a network specifically designed and configured to withstand attacks.
 The computer generally hosts a single application, for example a proxy server, and all other services are removed or limited to reduce the threat to the computer.
 It is hardened in this manner primarily due to its location and purpose, which is either on the outside of a firewall or in a demilitarized zone (DMZ) and usually involves access from untrusted networks or computers.
 ![image](/assets/images/cloud/4109/7-8-bastions-2.png)